simayasar/simayasar.github.io/_pages/about.md

 This approach significantly improves the effectiveness of LLMs on non-natural language tasks and increases the accuracy of their outputs.

 ## How Does This Compare to Prior Work?
 Unlike previous approaches that rely on full fine-tuning or fixed instruction prompts, Tag‑LLM introduces a modular tagging framework.
 This allows adaptation to both linguistic and non-linguistic domains (e.g., molecules, proteins) without changing the model’s architecture.
-Compared to PEFT methods like LoRA or prompt tuning, it separates domain and task knowledge via soft embeddings, enabling reusability, generalization, and efficient training.
+Compared to PEFT methods like LoRA (Low-Rank Adaptation) [2] or prompt tuning, it separates domain and task knowledge via soft embeddings, enabling reusability, generalization, and efficient training.

 | Feature                        | Full Fine-Tuning | Prompt Tuning | PEFT (e.g., LoRA) | **Tag-LLM**              |
 |-------------------------------|------------------|----------------|-------------------|--------------------------|